bazelbuild/rules_apple/doc/tutorials/ios-app.md

 Note: "Always use the
-[latest version of the Apple rules](https://github.com/bazelbuild/rules_apple/releases) in the `tag` attribute.
+[latest version of the Apple rules](https://github.com/bazelbuild/rules_apple/releases) in the `url` attribute.
 Make sure to check the latest dependencies required in `rules_apple`'s [project](https://github.com/bazelbuild/rules_apple)."

 ## Review the source files